Academic Support

 NTI’s Academic Support Officers are available to assist students seeking to improve their academic skills and develop effective study habits.
 Assistance is available in the following areas:

-- Grammar, academic language
+- Academic language

-- Academic integrity and plagiarism
+- Academic integrity and Plagiarism

 Students can contact Academic Support via email: academicsupport@nantien.edu.au